stashed/docs/docs/addons/postgres/auto-backup/index.md

 #### Verify BackupConfiguration

-Now, let's verify whether Stash has created a `BackupConfiguration` for our PostgreSQL or not.
+If everything goes well, Stash should create a `BackupConfiguration` for our Postgres in `demo-3` namespace and the Phase of that `BackupConfiguration` should be `Ready`.
+Verify the `BackupConfiguration` crd by the following command,

 ```bash
 ❯ kubectl get backupconfiguration -n demo-3